nickpowersys/CaaR/README.rst

 Common delimited text file formats including commas, tabs, pipes and spaces are detected in that order within the first row and the first delimiter detected is used.
 In all cases, rows are only used if the number of values match the number of column labels in the first row.

-Each input file is expected to have (at least) columns representing ID's, time stamps (or starting and ending time stamps for cycles), and (if not cycles) corresponding observations.
+Each input file is expected to have (at least) columns representing IDs, time stamps (or starting and ending time stamps for cycles), and (if not cycles) corresponding observations.

 To use the automatic column detection functionality, use the keyword argument 'auto' within the pickle_from_file() or dict_from_file() function (see the notebook example or API documentation) and assign it one of the values: 'cycles', 'inside', or 'outside' (for example, auto='inside').

-The ID's should contain digits, and may also contain letters (leading zeroes are also allowed in place of letters).
-Having the string 'id', 'Id' or 'ID' will cause a column to be the ID index within the combined ID-time stamp index for a given input file.
+The IDs should contain digits, and may also contain letters (leading zeroes are also allowed in place of letters).
+Having the string 'id', 'Id' or 'ID' in the column heading will cause that column to be the ID index within the combined ID-time stamp index for a given input file.
 If there is no such label, the leftmost column with alphanumeric strings (for example, 'T12' or '0123') will be taken as the ID.

 Next, CaaR can **create pandas DataFrames**.
 CaaR and the pandas library offer many functions for summarizing and analyzing the data.